Nirat Hariphunchai: Manuscripts and publication

 Seven texts written in Northern Thai language on palm leaf have been found in Lan Na at Chiang Mai, Chiang Rai, Lamphun and Phayao.
 Another text on samut thai in Siamese Thai is lodged in the National Library of Thailand, in four copies with similar content.
 It is believed that a manuscript was brought from Lan Na to Ayutthaya, possibly by King Narai’s military expedition in 1661, and adapted into Siamese Thai, though there is no evidence.

 The Siamese text was first printed by the Vajirayana Library in 1924 with a preface by Prince Damrong Rajanubhab, stating that the work “may be the model for the nirat composed in Ayutthaya and down to Bangkok.”
 However, the work was little read because the language is obscure.
 In 1943, the historian and linguist Prasert na Nagara began transcribing the Lanna text into modern Thai characters.
 The result was circulated privately and published a year later as a cremation book.
 Around 1959, the author and scholar Phya Anuman Rajadhon encouraged Prasert na Nagara to expand and publish his work.
 The result was printed in the journal of the Thai Society of Language and Literature in 1960.
 In 1973 Prasert published an expanded edition with the transcribed Lanna text, the Siamese text, annotations, a rendering in modern Thai, a short introduction, mostly on the dating, and an appendix on words and places by Wijit Yodsuwan.

-In 1989, Lamoon Janhom completed an MA thesis at Chiang Mai University with a comparison of six Lanna texts (see table), and his harmonized version which he claimed as “the closest to the original.”
+In 1989, Lamoon Janhom completed an MA thesis at Chiang Mai University with a comparison of six Lanna texts (see table), and her harmonized version which she claimed as “the closest to the original.”

 In 1992, Thiu Wichaikhatkha and Phaithun Dokbua published another Lanna text which they dubbed the “Lamphun version.”

 In 2019 Winai Pongsripian completed a new edition with new renderings in modern Thai and in English along with historical research on the poem’s background.

 The name Nirat Hariphunchai may have been applied later, after the nirat genre had developed.
 In one manuscript from Wat Chedi Luang the poem is called lamlaphun (ลำลพุน), the Lamphun recitation.